L’Etape Australia by Tour de France

 Posted on Tuesday, 15th of March 2016

-It seems the secret is out and staying out.
-The Snowy Mountains is a great place to ride a bike and now some of the best in the world are coming to check it out in L’Etape Australia.
+L’Etape Australia is back again for 2017.
+After a very successful launch in December 2016, organisers are tipping 5000 riders to take to the roads around the high country on December the 2nd.
 L’Etape means “Stage” as in the 1st stage of a race.
-This is an event run by the Tour de France to take their world beating style of bike racing to the world’s mere mortals to give us a taste of what it is like to be Cadel Evans or Alberto Contador.
+This is an event run by the Tour de France to take their world beating style of bike racing to the world’s mere mortals to give us a taste of what it is like to be Simon Gerrans or Chris Froome .
 Australia is the 3rd country and the only one in the Southern Hemisphere, to host L’Etape.

 But what does that mean you say?
 Thousands of amateur riders testing themselves under world class road racing conditions, just like the Tour de France.
 No cars, no oncoming traffic, no stop signs, nothing to get in the way of no holds barred bike riding, except maybe a few shirtless, goon bag swinging supporters running alongside cheering you on.